+Number Course Cr edits

-Number Course Credits 8097 Foundations of English I 4 8098 Foundations of English II 4 8099 Foundations of Math 4 Students must either demonstrate mastery of the subject matter in Foundation Courses through a STEP placement exam or by successful completion of B097, B098, and/or B099.
-5
+B097 Foundations of English I 4

+B098 Foundations of English II 4

+B099 Foundations of Math 4

+Students must demonstrate mastery of the subject matter in Foundation

+Courses either through a STEP placement exam or by successful completion of B097, B098, and/or B099.
-Professional Peace Officer Education (PPOE) Program Requirements

-Admission into the Criminal Justice Professional Peace Officer Education Certificate program requires candidates to have earned an associate's degree which includes general-education courses equivalent to those required in Rasmussen College's Criminal Justice AAS program, or a bachelor's degree or higher.
+Professional Peace Officer Education (PPOE) Program Requirements Admission into the Criminal Justice Professional Peace Officer Education Certificate program requires candidates to have earned an associate's degree from a regionally accredited school, which includes generaleducation courses equivalent to those required in Rasmussen College's Criminal Justice AAS program, or a bachelor's degree or higher from regionally accredited school.
 Entering students are also required to interview with an admissions representative to complete a Rasmussen College placement test as part of the admissions process.